-One of my favorites was a young Polish girls' trio (the youngest couldn't have been more than 7 years old) whose voices blended perfectly.
-They sang for the youth Sabbath school last week, along with an enthusiastic group of black young people-the Singing Stewarts.
-It seems appropriate that here in Vienna, the musical capital of the world, we should be privileged to enjoy such a varied and delightful musical feast.
+One of my favorites was a young Polish girls' trio (the youngest couldn't have been more than 7 years old) whose blended perfectly. voices They sang for the youth Sabbath school last week, along with an enthusiastic group of young people-the black Singing Stewarts, It seems appropriate that here in Vienna, the musical capital of the world, we should be privileged to enjoy such a varied and delightful musical feast.